keksnicoh/msc_thesis_dc_qjj/README.md

 The optical lindblad master equation solver is implemented seperately in the [qoptical][1] project.
 This library contains specialized hamiltonians.

-Please note that this repository does not contains the fully configured numerical experiments and visualization render in the thesis but the tools which where used.
+Please note that this repository does not contains the fully configured numerical experiments or the plots which are rendered in the thesis.
+All experiments used this library.
 The numerics where perfomed partly on Amazon AWS clusters (Tesla K80) and PHYSNET (University of Hamburg).

+Checkout the notebooks for some small configured examples.

 ## Setup